Last updated Jun 20, 2019

 When can you deny rental applicants?

-Before we get onto the subject of how you should deny an applicant, we will first discuss when you can send a rental application denial letter.
-It is important to make sure you are treating applicants fairly and not engaging in any discriminatory practices.
+It is important to make sure you are treating applicants fairly and not engaging in any discriminatory practices when denying an applicant.

 Common reasons to deny rental applicants: